Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/extra_1_06_Exercises_2.md

     [session #1](extra_1_04_Exercises_1.md).
 You can now play with different programming models and optimisation options.

+    -   Exercise materials in `/project/project_465000644/Exercises/HPE/day1/ProgrammingModels`
+        for the lifetime of the project and only for project members.

+        See `/project/project_465000644/Exercises/HPE/day1/ProgrammingModels/ProgrammingModelExamples_SLURM.pdf`

+    -   See the exercise notes in `/project/project_465000644/Slides/HPE/Exercises.pdf` (for the lifetime of the project) for more information.

 -   Permanent archive on LUMI:

     -   Exercise notes in `/appl/local/training/4day-20231003/files/LUMI-4day-20231003-Exercises_HPE.pdf`